 You will take one option course in Michaelmas Term and one option course in Hilary Term.
-The list of options from which you can choose is provided in Appendix C.

 Your options must focus on literature in different languages (eg Arabic in Michaelmas Term, English in Hilary Term) but they may be from the same Faculty (eg Hebrew in Michaelmas and Japanese in Hilary, or Russian in Michaelmas and French in Hilary).
-Most option courses have a language requirement at the same level as the requirement for your main languages for entry at the MSt Comparative Literature and Critical Translation, ie at least level B2 in the Common European Framework of Reference for Languages, or equivalent.
-So most students are likely to take options in their main languages; but you can also take options in other languages if you know them well enough.
+Most option courses have a language requirement at the same level as the requirement for your main languages for entry at the MSt Comparative Literature and Critical Translation, i.e. at least level B2 in the Common European Framework of Reference for Languages, or equivalent.
+So, most students are likely to take options in their main languages; but you can also take options in other languages if you know them well enough.
 Some options may not have a language requirement, or may span more than one language: in such cases, the Course Convenor will give you advice to make sure that your choices cover a range that is appropriate to the aims of the MSt Comparative Literature and Critical Translation.